Ryun1/edi-hackathon/README.md

 # Age of Voltaire Wallets and Tooling Hackathon

-This event is an opportunity to align the community on tooling that is being created by the Voltaire team and where the community can fit in.
-The primary goal is to work alongside wallet providers to work on their approach to Cardano’s age of Voltaire.
-This will be achieved by providing a physical space for close collaboration on the finalization of CIP-95 design whilst also facilitating online participation.
-Thus moving the proposal along in the CIP process.
-Here the IOG Voltaire team can work side-by-side with community wallet providers to efficiently achieve technically sound solutions to the problems of interfacing with Cardano’s age of Voltaire.
+This event is an opportunity for the community to actively participate in the  tooling that is being created for wallets and voting to implement on-chain voting.
+The primary goal is to work alongside wallet providers on their approach to Cardano’s age of Voltaire.
+This will be achieved by providing a physical space for close collaboration on the finalization of CIP-95’s design whilst also facilitating online participation in order to move the CIP process forward.
+Here the community can work side-by-side with wallet providers to efficiently achieve technically sound solutions to the problems of interfacing with Cardano’s new on-chain voting features.

-The CIP-95 standard extends the CIP-30 | Cardano dApp-Wallet Web Bridge to provide support for CIP-1694 focussed web-based stacks.
-By implementing CIP-95 wallets will be able to interface with CIP-1694 tooling.
+The [CIP-95](https://github.com/Ryun1/CIPs/blob/governance-wallet-connector/CIP-0095/README.md) standard extends the [CIP-30 | Cardano dApp-Wallet Web Bridge](https://github.com/cardano-foundation/CIPs/blob/master/CIP-0030/README.md) to provide support for [CIP-1694](https://github.com/cardano-foundation/CIPs/blob/master/CIP-1694/README.md4) focussed web-based stacks.
+Implementing CIP-95 wallets will allow the ability to interface with CIP-1694 tooling.

-We plan to host this hackathon hybrid online and in person event to be able to maximize the impact and ensure the desired outcomes.
+This hackathon will take place both online and in person to maximize the impact and ensure the desired outcomes.
 Discord will be used to enable anyone to join.

 ## Details

 - Timings: July 13th, 9am-4pm (UTC +1)
 - **ONLINE DETAILS TBD**
 - Goals of hackathon:
-  - Alignment with wallet providers on the age of Voltaire
+  - Alignment with wallet providers in the age of Voltaire
-  - Showcase the tooling being created by the Voltaire team
+  - Showcase the tooling being created by the various parties
   - Finalization of CIP-95 design
 - Start prototype CIP-95 implementations to include:
   - CIP-95 compatible connections